dianee01/Customer-Database-CPSC210/README.md

 - As a user, I want to be able to sort my VIP customers with decreasing purchasing power/loyalty with the store
 - As a user, I want to be able to update my VIP customers list once every year
 - As a user, I want to be able to see the number of customers, regular customers, and VIP customers
-- As a user, I want to be able to see the amount of item purchases in total
+- As a user, I want to be able to see the amount of item items in total
-- As a user, I want to be able to see the amount of item purchases per year
+- As a user, I want to be able to see the amount of item items per year
 - As a user, I want to be able to see my total sales (in dollars)
 - As a user, I want to be able to see my annual sales (in dollars)